 - Differentiated technologies.
 Our products leverage the Company's proprietary smart materials and smart software and controls to provide enhanced resiliency and improved performance of megawatt-scale power flow.
 Conventional conductors of electricity, such as aluminum and copper wire, lose energy due to resistance.
 Using a compound of yttrium barium copper oxide ("YBCO"), we manufacture and provide high-temperature superconductor ("HTS") wire that can conduct many times more electricity than conventional conductors with minimal power loss.
 Our proprietary Amperium® superconductor wire was engineered to allow us to tailor the product via laminations to meet the electrical and mechanical performance requirements of widely varying end-use applications, including power cables and fault current limiters for the Grid market.
 Our PowerModuleTM power converters are based on proprietary software and hardware combinations and are used in a broad array of applications, including our D-VAR® grid interconnection and voltage control systems, as well as our wind turbine electrical control systems.
 Our unique proprietary cooler technology enables our ship protection systems ("SPS") to perform in harsh environmental conditions in a quiet and efficient manner. - Turnkey systems.
 We have developed full system solutions that we sell directly to customers.
-This business model leverages our applications expertise, drives value beyond our power electronic and our superconductor based products, and enables us to recognize revenue and take ownership over the marketing and sales of the full systems. - Scalable, low-cost manufacturing platform.
+This business model leverages our applications expertise, drives value beyond our power electronic and our superconductor based products, and enables us to recognize revenue and take ownership over the marketing and sales of the full systems.
+Industrial manufacturers of these essential materials must be able to power their factories in ways that scale without adding complexity or size. - Scalable, low-cost manufacturing platform.
 Our manufacturing of proprietary wind turbine electrical control systems and power electronics products are primarily assembly operations with minimal fixed costs.
 We can increase the production of these products at costs that we believe are low relative to our competitors.
-Our proprietary manufacturing technique for Amperium superconductor wire is modular in nature, which allows us to expand manufacturing capacity at a relatively low incremental cost. - Robust patent position and engineering expertise.
-We have an extensive portfolio of awarded patents and patent applications worldwide and have rights through exclusive and non-exclusive licenses to additional patents and patent applications worldwide.
+Our proprietary manufacturing technique for Amperium superconductor wire is modular in nature, which allows us to expand manufacturing capacity at a relatively low incremental cost and differentiate ourselves from solutions assembled in the field. - Robust patent position and engineering expertise.
+We have a robust portfolio of awarded patents and patent applications worldwide and have rights through exclusive and non-exclusive licenses to additional patents and patent applications worldwide.
 We believe our technology and manufacturing knowledge base, customer and product expertise and patent portfolio provide a strong competitive position. - Unique solutions for the markets we serve.
 We believe we provide wind turbine manufacturers with a unique and integrated approach for wind turbine design and engineering, customer support services and power electronics and control systems.
 We also believe we are the only company in the world that is able to provide transmission planning services, grid interconnection and voltage control systems, as well as superconductor-based distribution systems for power grid operators.
 This unique scope of supply provides us with greater insight into our customers' evolving needs and greater cross-selling opportunities.